Fall-2025-COMP163/project-2-madisoncathleen/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+•	Bonus Creative Features: Did you add anything unique?

+I didn't really add anything too unique besides incorporating some of the elements that I threw into the first project.
+Theres a small system for criticals beyond the required one for rogue though.

+•	AI Usage: What AI assistance did you use and where?

+AI was generally used for debugging and making sure everything was correct, and I have the co-pilot extension toggled on.
+I think this was a pretty easy project though, so I didn't really need much more than that.
+Oh, yeah.
+It also changed the testing code so it would run automatically for me.

+•	How to Run: Clear instructions for testing your code

+Everything should run on start up on its own.